 Course Content & Instruction: MATH 503 may be different from any course you've had before, even if you have previously taken other mathematics coursework at WKU.
+If you are unfamiliar with the core concepts of Calculus you should begin by reviewing each of the important concepts using online resources (such as Grant Sanderson's Essence of Calculus series linked here).
 The content of this course is the study of the real number line, and an attempt to learn how mathematicians have made this analysis more rigorous using proof techniques.
 While you may have completed a calculus course in the past, we will be "lifting the hood" on some of the theoretical underpinnings of the theory used by mathematicians to prove some of the theorems you learned about.
 This will require us to rethink some common mathematical concepts in new ways: functions, sequences, limits, continuity, differentiability, and integrability.
 At times, it will feel like the "language" of analysis feels very different than the language of calculus, but we are really talking about the same ideas and concepts, just using a lot of the Greek alphabet and definitions that we learn as we go.
 Notice that you will no longer just be applying calculus ideas to "nice" functions (we're not just finding derivatives anymore, we're challenging our understanding of what it means for a function to be differentiable).
-Analysis is sometimes called the "mathematics of counterexamples" and we will be learning about some very interesting historical examples of functions which again challenge our understanding of what a function actually is.
+Analysis is sometimes called the "mathematics of counterexamples" and we will be learning about some very interesting historical examples of functions which again challenge our understanding of what a function is.
 If you want a sneak peek of this, look up the Dirichlet function.
 It is my hope that engendering this sort of theoretical sensitivity to mathematics will help you make connections between the processes of your own learning and teaching.

 I will also borrow some ideas from a group of undergraduate mathematics education researchers who wrote the book Understanding Analysis and its Connections to Secondary Mathematics Teaching.
-This book uses one of my favorite undergraduate analysis textbooks, Understanding Analysis by Stephen Abbott to reflect on ways that analysis can provide opportunities to learn more about mathematics and the teaching of mathematics.
-You are NOT required to purchase either of these books, but I will be using them as additional resources in our course.
+This book uses our course textbook, Understanding Analysis by Stephen Abbott to reflect on ways that analysis can provide opportunities to learn more about mathematics and the teaching of mathematics.
+You are required to purchase both of these books as I will assign readings from them to help you understand Real Analysis content, and support you in making connections to these theoretical ideas to your own teaching.